rrpronaldo/rrpronaldo/README.md

 ### Hello World 🤜🏻🤛🏻

-I work with data analysis in the banking sector, using SQL, Python and Power BI; to extract knowledge from data for decision makers.
+I work with Data Engineering and Data Analysis in the Caixa Econômica Federal, the largest public bank of Latin America.
+I develop SQL, Python and Power BI solutions; to extract knowledge from data and then present data-driven insights to support decision making.
 I'm very motivaded to build new projects in Data Science and Machine Learning, and always learning about these areas by combining Artificial Intelligence.
-In my GitHub there are some repositories that I use for learning and research.
+In my GitHub there are some repositories that I use for learning and researching.

 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=LinkedIn&logoColor=white)](https://www.linkedin.com/in/ronaldo-regis-posser/)
 [![Acclaim Badge](https://img.shields.io/badge/-cclaim-blue?style=flat&logo=Acclaim&logoColor=blue&color=white)](https://www.youracclaim.com/users/ronaldo-regis-posser/badges)